 Why cook with kosher salt?
 Both professional chefs and home cooks trust kosher salt in the kitchen as a must-have ingredient because it’s easy to pinch and offers consistent, clean flavor.
 In addition to seasoning recipes while cooking, here are a few more suggestions for how to use kosher salt:

 From small family businesses to larger operations, sea salt harvesting can range in scale.
 In general, the journey from water to your kitchen starts with shallow ponds.
 As sun and wind do their work, the water evaporates and leaves behind white salt crystals.
 Harvesters scoop salt and transfer it to an area where it’s rinsed and cleaned.
 Fun fact: sea salt can take on various hues (like pink) based on the different types of clay or algae that may be present in the water.

 Sea salt can be used like kosher salt to season ingredients; where it differs is in its coarser texture and unique flavor is often better suited for adding a finishing touch (like sprinkling on a batch of chocolate chip cookies or enhancing grilled fish, for example).
 As Fine Cooking shares, sea salts are most commonly used just before serving a dish.
 “Their flavor nuances and distinct colors and textures are apt to be lost when added during the cooking process; plus, they’re expensive to pour into the pasta pot.”

-In addition to seasoning food, there myriad ways to use sea salt in the kitchen and around the house.
+In addition to seasoning food, there are myriad of ways to use sea salt in the kitchen and around the house.
 Here are some ways to use it:

 The flakes act as a gentle abrasive to absorb grease and wipe pans clean.